-- Students must submit an application & \$30 fee. - 2.
-Students must complete reading, writing, math, and computer skills placement assessments. - 3.
-Students must submit official high school, GED, or HSED transcript including a graduation or passing date. - 4.
-Students must complete a Background Disclosure form and must request and pay for a background check.
+- 1. Students must submit an application & \$30 fee. - 2.
+Students must complete reading, writing, and math skills placement assessments. - 3.
+Students must submit official high school, GED, or HSED transcript including a graduation or passing date. - Students must complete a Background Disclosure form and must request and pay for a background check.
 Applicants for all health science programs are subject to a review of their criminal backgrounds.
 Positive background checks may negatively impact your ability to pursue a health career at Gateway Technical College.
-Each case will be individually evaluated based on all available evidence provided to the college.
+Each case will be individually evaluated based on all available evidence provided to the college. - Students must complete a functional ability form verifying they have read and understand the functional abilities for the program.

 - 1. Minimum 31 credits with an average of 2.0 or above. - 2.
-A grade of C or better for each of these () courses. - 3. §Can't be completed more than 26 mos. prior to entry in 509-308, 509-303, 509-304.
+A grade of C or better for each of these (\) courses. - 3. §Can't be completed more than 26 mos. prior to entry in 509-308, 509-303, 509-304.